This post may contain affiliate sales links. Please see my full disclosure policy for details

 Can I make this recipe into cupcakes?

 Absolutely!
+This yellow cake recipe is super flexible.
 If you make the recipe as is, it should produce 24 cupcakes.
 To make 12 cupcakes, halve the ingredients.

 Can I make this recipe into a layer cake?